Mindinventory/awesome-clock/README.md

 | minuteCircleStyles             | ViewStyle |
 | containerStyle             | ViewStyle |

+## Steps to publish RN SDK

+1. Create a PR from develop -> main branch and review all the changes going out in this release. **Make sure there are no customer keys
+2. Make sure all feature branches for this release have been merged to develop
+3. contained in the PR**
+4. Merge PR to main
+5. Tag the latest commit on main with the release version eg `0.1.0
+6. Push tags back to origin: `git push origin main --tags`
+7. Add the external distribution repo (<https://github.com/Mindinventory/react-native-awesome-clock.git>)
+8. Push the tagged commit to the distribution main branch: `git push distribution main --tags`

 ## Contributing

 To begin development, clone the project and check out the develop branch.